Church's Chicken Interview Questions

 Church’s Chicken Interview Questions

-Congratulations on getting a Church’s Chicken Interview.
+Congratulations on getting an interview with Church’s Chicken.

-We all know interviews are stressful and competition is intense.
+We all know interviews are stressful, and competition is intense.

-Please note these are practice interview questions and we are not affiliated with the company mentioned in this post.
+Please note that these are practice interview questions, and we are not affiliated with the company mentioned in this post.

 Church’s Chicken Interview Questions and Answers